ademar/MagnifyingGlass/component/GettingStarted.md

 	{
 		//in the constructor we pass the View we will be doing the effect on loupe = new MagnifierView (this);

-		loupe.DelayInSeconds = 0.1;
+		//how long shall the user press before showing the loupe loupe.DelayInSeconds = 0.1;

+		//scale of magnification
+		loupe.Scale = 2.0f;

+		//glass radius
+		loupe.Radius = 59;

+		//use a different image for the loupe loupe.GlassImage = UIImage.FromFile("loupe.png");

+		//position of the loupe with respect to the touch point loupe.OffsetX = 0.0f;
+		loupe.OffsetY = 60.0f;

+		//to show or not the glass image, by default is true loupe.Draw = true;
 	}

 	public override void TouchesBegan (NSSet touches, UIEvent evt)